 Creating Music and Sound for Super Nintendo

 Creating Music and Sound for the Sega Genesis

 There’s an unlimited selection of electronic instruments to choose from and they all work differently.

 Some of My Favorite Synths

 - Serum -powerful wavetable synth

-- Synplant- create synths in a unique and creative way using an unconventional interface.
+- Synplant- create synths uniquely and creatively using an unconventional interface.

 - Kontakt -sampled synthesis and instruments

-- Arturia CS-80V -synth that has all the original parameters of the vintage Yamaha CS-80
+- Arturia CS-80V -a synth that has all the original parameters of the vintage Yamaha CS-80

 - Synth1 -probably the most capable and diverse free synth